br0ast/simulationontology/development/3/informal CQ.md

 ### General Question

-Retrieve all the reality counterparts that are not part in a specific type of simulation and that are not the direct symbolic meaning of the simulacrum.
+What are the reality counterparts that are not part of a specific type of simulation but that are not the direct symbolic meaning of a simulacrum?

 ### Example Applied Question

-Retrieve all the reality counterparts that are not part in a specific type of simulation and that are not the direct symbolic meaning of the simulacrum.
+What are the reality counterparts that are not part of a specific type of simulation but that are not the direct symbolic meaning of a simulacrum?

 #### Expected Outcome